ShaunCurtis/Blazr.TabControl/readme.md

-This repo demonstrates how to use the Blazor Component Registration Pattern.
-It uses the pattern in building a Tab component based on one of the standard BootStrap Tab controls.
+This repo provides a demonstration of how to use the Blazor Component Registration Pattern.
+The pattern is used to build a Tab component based on one of the standard BootStrap tab controls.

-Let's look at what we want to achieve.
+This is what we want to achieve.
 A `BlazrTabControl` component with serveral `BlazrTab` components, each with their own content.

 ```html
 <BlazrTabControl>